tvheadend/tvheadend/docs/class/bouquet.md

 The fastscan bouquets are pre-defined in the configuration tree.
 These bouquets must be manually enabled to let Tvheadend to subscribe and listen to the specific MPEG-TS PIDs.

+You may import your own bouquet using enigma2 (.tv) formatted files.

 ---